UChicagoWebDev/course_materials/lecture_notes/week_1.md

 sites and consulting online resources.
 Accordingly, students are encouraged to collaborate on assignments, and to use any resources they find helpful.
-To do that in a way consistent with the University's academic honesty policy, we have two simple rules.
-First, everyone turns in their own work on their own GitLab.
-That doesn't just mean no group submissions; literally type it out yourself.
+To do that in a way consistent with the University's academic honesty policy, we have two simple rules:

+1. Everyone turns in their own work on their own GitHub repo.
+Talk as much as you like, but literally type it out yourself.
 Don't copy and paste, you'll learn much less.
-Second, include attribution for the people you worked with or the resources you consulted in your README for the assignment.
+2. Include attribution for the people you worked with or the resources you consulted in your README for the assignment.
 ---

 # Utopian Beginnings